pmdevita/hikari-atsume/docs/atsume_reference/database.md

 ## Connecting to the database

 You can set the database connection URL in your `local.py` file.
-Here are some example depending on your database of choice.
+Here are some examples depending on your database of choice.
 For more information, check the [SQLAlchemy docs](https://docs.sqlalchemy.org/en/20/core/engines.html#backend-specific-urls).